rashidarmand/koinstory/README.md

 ## Features
 * Browse current market information on over 300 coins via Crypto Compare
-* Charts to visualize price movement of top 10 coins at a glance as well as portfolio holdings
+* Visualize price movement of top 10 coins and portfolio holdings at a glance with beautiful charts
 * View performance data on each of your portfolio holdings

 ## Demo Account Credentials